• About

 • Add the broccoli plus half of the salt and 1/4-cup water.
 Cover and allow the broccoli to steam for about 3-4 minutes, stirring occasionally.
 Remove the lid and continue to cook until the water has evaporated.
 Set aside.

-• Meanwhile, in a large bowl whisk together the eggs, half-and-half, milk, and nutmeg with the remaining teaspoon of salt.
+• Meanwhile, in a large bowl whisk together the eggs, half-and-half, milk, and nutmeg with the remaining half teaspoon of salt.

 • To assemble, spread the broccoli and shallots over the bottom of the pie pan and then sprinkle with the shredded Gruyere cheese.
 Slowly pour the egg and cream mixture over the top of the cheese.